theghaazi/htmlportalform/README.md

 3. A form that can write json to a new file in the root/ folder on the web page
-  a.
-Create a javascript form that can be filled with
+  - Create a javascript form that can be filled with
     1. text
     2. radio buttons
     3. drop-down list
     4. multiline text area.
     5. submit button.
-  b.
-When save button is pressed data from the form is saved to a folder in the root "instout" in a JSON format with key as the field name and values as the input.
+  - When save button is pressed data from the form is saved to a folder in the root "instout" in a JSON format with key as the field name and values as the input.

 ![feel like the menu is dropping down](img/image_1.png)
 ![feel like the menu is dropping down](img/image_7.png)